agarwalbharat/animated_carousel_ui_challenge/README.md

 ### Android implementation :clap:
 This Project is implemented in `android` `9.0` and `8.0` in `Pixel 2` and `Redmi Note 5 (64/4GB)`.

-## Facing Any Problem or need any Help:trophy:
+## Facing Any Problem or need any Help:grey_question:
 Write me in [issues](https://github.com/bharatagsrwal/animated_carousel_ui_challenge/issues) section.
 I will try solve your issue within 10-12 hours.<br>
 </br>***Keep Fluttering and Sharing..*** :wink: